Charles Lightfoot

 Charles Gordon Rufus Lightfoot (born 25 February 1976) is an English lawyer and former first-class cricketer.

 Lightfoot was born at Amersham in February 1976.
 He was educated at Eton College, before going up to Keble College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University, making his debut against Northamptonshire at Oxford in 1996.
 He played first-class for Oxford until 1998, making sixteen appearances.
 He scored a total of 402 runs at an average of 16.75, with a high score of 61.
-With his slow left-arm orthodox bowling, he took 4 wickets wth best figures of 2 for 65.
-He is a partner at the London office of Jenner & Block where he is an advocate in the English High Court.
+With his slow left-arm orthodox bowling, he took 4 wickets with best figures of 2 for 65.
+He is a partner at the London office of Cooley where he is an advocate in the English High Court.